 Jan 21: Taiwan reports first confirmed case.

 Jan 23: Strict Wuhan lockdown begins.
-South Korea reports its first case of a resident.
+South Korea reports its first case in a resident.

 Jan 28: Taiwan reports its first case of local transmission.